AnyFetch/developers.anyfetch.com/blueprint.md

 Only available for admin users.

-> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 Unauthorized`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
-> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.
+> * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
-> * `403 ForbiddenError`: you are not an administrator for this account.
+> * `403 Forbidden`: you are not an administrator for this account.
-> * `409 InvalidArgumentError`: the `id` is not a valid id.
+> * `409 InvalidArgument`: the `id` is not a valid id.

 + Response 200 (application/json)
     + Body